 The Original Rider Waite Tarot Deck Review

-The Orginal Rider Waite Tarot deck is one of today’s most popular tarot decks.
+The Orginal Rider Waite Tarot deck is one of today’s most popular decks.
 The deck was designed by Arthur Edward Waite and illustrated by Pamela Colman Smith.
 The deck is notable for its use of traditional tarot symbolism, its simple illustrations, and its easy-to-understand instructions.

 The Original Rider Waite Tarot Deck Card Meanings: